tytydraco/yessleep/out/Whispering_Teeth.md

 It was time to bury him.

-Historically, the unclaimed dead were eventually buried in what’s called a *Potter’s Field*.
+Historically, the unclaimed dead were eventually buried in what’s called a *Potter’s Field*, on the state’s dime, of course.
 I don’t know the exact origin of the term.
 Try not to hold that against me.
 I’m confident it’s a biblical reference.
 Beyond that, your guess is as good as mine.

+Basically, it was a mass grave with a nicer name.

-Most cities have strayed for that practice nowadays.
-Cremation is cheaper than a pine box, and it’s a smaller burial plot.
+Most cities have strayed from that practice nowadays.
+Cremation is much cheaper than a pine box.
 I live in one of the few hold-out cities that still utilize Potter’s Fields.
 If I had to speculate, I’d say we’ve resisted that change because of the high percentage of Greek Orthodoxy present in our community.
 It’s one of the few Christian faiths that hasn’t evolved to accept cremation.

 I procured only the finest of pine boxes for our old friend Dough.
 Less than forty-eight hours later, we lowered him into an unmarked grave.